landlock

 func (c Config) RestrictNet(rules ...Rule) error

-RestrictNet restricts network access in goroutines.
+RestrictNet restricts network access in all goroutines.

 • ConnectTCP permits connect(2) operations to a given TCP port.